sweekarsud/Goodness-of-Pronunciation/README.md

 * The **_gop_outfile.txt_** file contains the score for each phoneme.

 **NOTE** :
-* The above python script requires a lookup table for a given acoustic model as discussed in the paper, which can be generated using the following code :
+* The above python script requires a lookup table to generate the scores for an acoustic model as discussed in the paper, which can be generated using the following code :
 ```shell
 ./gen_lookup_table.sh
 ```